ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    every time, and once before it computes the residuals and/or the Jacobians.

-   User parameters (the double* values provided by the us) are fixed until the next call to :func:`EvaluationCallback::PrepareForEvaluation`.
+   User parameters (the double* values provided by the user) are fixed until the next call to :func:`EvaluationCallback::PrepareForEvaluation`.
 If ``new_evaluation_point == true``, then this is a new point that is